mjmanley/PredictiveModeling/index.md

 ## Using Machine Learning with Data Science Experience

 {{site.data.keyword.pm_full}} is integrated with IBM Data Science Experience.
 You can use Machine Learning API client libraries in Data Science Experience notebooks; you must have a Machine Learning instance to use the Model Builder, and Flow Editor.

 ## Using Machine Learning with SPSS Modeler

-{{site.data.keyword.pm_full}}
+{{site.data.keyword.pm_full}} is integrated with IBM SPSS Modeler.
+You can use Machine Learning API client libraries to .

 ## About